sbcshop/EncroPi-Software/README.md

 ### Additional GPIO's
 In this board we are providing some extra GPIO pins for connecting any external Input/output(such as sensors) to RP2040 of EncroPi board.
 These GPIO's are 5v, GND, 3v, GP4, GP3, GP14, GP15.

+## Features Of EncroPi

+EncropPi is loaded with many feature some of them are, Read/ Write, Data Encryption, Data Logger, Real Time Clock(RTC), etc.
+#### Encryption:

 ## Uploading Firmware
 * Hold Boot Button and plug-in in your system after that release Boot button, you will get pop-up window of showing RaspberryPi as a mass storage device.
 Copy the downloaded firmware by drag and drop method.
 Now, your board has updated firmware in it.